Industry News

 Writing an effective brief

-The writing of a brief should be simple and clear.
+The writing of a brief must be simple and clear.
 It is not about writing a lot, but about writing usefully.

-A good creative brief gets straight to the point and makes the project easy to understand quickly.
+A good creative brief gets straight to the point and makes it possible to quickly understand the project.

 To create a brief, start by defining the objectives.

-They must be specific and measurable.
+They must be precise and measurable.
 For example: launch an advertising campaign, improve visibility on social media or strengthen the brand image.

 Defining the target audience